graskaas/livejrnl/README.md

 Render a [**jrnl.sh**](https://jrnl.sh) journal as a static site.
 LiveJrnl uses [Jinja](https://github.com/pallets/jinja) for templating.
 Inspired by [jrnl-render](https://github.com/sloria/jrnl-render).

 Why the name LiveJrnl?
 I was feeling nostalgic for LiveJournal circa 2004 and wanted to recreate that experience.
-I've used `jrnl` for a few years now and simply love the simplicity of it.
+I've used `jrnl` for a few years now for jotting down small thoughts and simply love the simplicity of it.
 I also like puns and wordplay.

 ## Disclaimer
-Using this project kinda emulates the open source experience of 2004.
-Its gonna be clunky to use on its own.
-The good thing is, it mostly follows the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) by only doing one thing - generate files based on the json output from `jrnl`.
-If you use a build script, you're gonna have a good time.
+This project mostly follows the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) by only doing one thing - generate files based on the json output from `jrnl`.
+If you use a build script to build your site, you're gonna have a good time.

 There's also no real error checking.
-Make sure all of your paths are writeable, your journal is accessible and populated, and don't be an idiot running this as root.
+Make sure all of your paths are writeable, your journal is accessible and populated, and please don't be an idiot by running this as root.

 ## Install

 * Clone the repository and open the folder
-* Create a virtual environment `virtualenv -p python3 env`
+* Create a virtual environment `python -m venv env`
 * Activate `source env/bin/activate`
 * Install requirements `pip install -r requirements.txt`
 * Deactivate `deactivate`